ham-radio-72/green-phys.github.io/content/_index.md

 # Welcome to the Green software package

 This project is currently under active development.
-Content of this web-site will be regularly changed.
-The first release is expected on Nov.
-1st.
+Content of this web-site will be regularly updated.
+The package was first released on Nov.
+1st, 2023 and can now be downloaded from our repositories.

 <hr>
 <hr>